Isa-May/EmoArgumentPool/README.md

 * Habernal, I., & Gurevych, I. (2016, August).
 Which argument is more convincing?
 Analyzing and predicting convincingness of web arguments using bidirectional lstm.
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 1589-1599.

-If using docker run Markup :  `docker-compose up` and start the project from here:  http://127.0.0.1:8000.
+If using docker run `docker-compose up` and start the project from here:  http://127.0.0.1:8000.